The Dial is an award-winning online magazine of culture, politics and ideas, with a focus on locally-sourced writing from around the world.

 Fact Checker

 Sujay Kumar is a journalist in Chicago.
-He is the managing editor of the Investigative Project on Race and Equity and he fact-checks for Columbia Global Reports and The Drift.
-He has worked as editor in chief of the Chicago Reader and as a culture editor at Fusion and The Daily Beast.
+He moderates reader comments for The New York Times.
+He also fact-checks for Columbia Global Reports and The Drift.
+He has worked as editor in chief of the Chicago Reader and as a culture editor at The Daily Beast.

 Board